pbloem/gestalt.ink/set-theory.md

 <p>To start with, the only number we know about is $0 = \oc{\{\}}$.
 Its successor is the set <em>containing</em> $\oc{\{\}}$.
 We can give this successor the name $\gc{1}  = \gc{\{\oc{0}\}}$.
 The successor of $\gc{1}$ is the set containing $\gc{1}$ and all elements in $\gc{1}$.
 Naming this successor $\bc{2}$, we get $\bc{2} = \bc{\{\gc{1}, \oc{0}\}} = \bc{\{\gc{\{\oc{\{\}}\}}, \oc{\{\}}\}}$.
 </p>

 Try to complete the process for a few more numbers.
-You'll see that each number is defined as the set of all natural numbers that proceed it.
+You'll see that each number is defined as the set of all natural numbers that precede it.

 This solves a particular problem with defining set theory before numbers: defining cardinality.
 Above, we defined cardinality informally as the _number_ of things in the set.
 We can't do that if numbers haven't been defined yet.
 Instead we can use the idea of a **one-to-one correspondence**.